tummfm/chemtrain/docs/chemtrain-deploy/model_inputs.md

 `PARTICLE` outputs use the particle dimension as their leading dimension.
 `LOCAL` outputs are additive rank-local configuration values that an adapter reduces once. `GLOBAL` outputs are complete configuration values that the adapter must not reduce.
-For example, an interface-pinning model can combine rank-local contributions to its order parameter with `comm.reduce`, compute the bias from that total, and return the bias as `GLOBAL`.
-LAMMPS then exposes the completed bias without a second reduction.
 Output shapes and floating-point dtypes are checked from the traced arrays.
 Names, scopes, logical dimensions, flattened component counts, and configuration-output extensivity are stored in the model bundle.
 Set ``extensive=True`` when a ``LOCAL`` or ``GLOBAL`` value